CGamesPlay/hterminal/README.md

 If you want to contribute to HTerminal, follow these steps:

 1. Clone the repository.
-2. `npm install` - If you get an error about electron, that's because electron `0.37.9` hasn't been released yet.
-You can change `package.json` to use `0.37.8`, but note that HTerminal will use 100% CPU in app mode (web mode will work fine).
+2. `yarn`
-3. Use `npm run develop-app` or `npm run develop-web` to launch a live-reloading HTerminal in either app (Electron) mode or web mode.
+3. Use `yarn run develop` launch a live-reloading HTerminal.
-4. Use `./script/create-dist.sh` to create a standalone app in `HTerminal-darwin-x64`.
+4. Use `yarn run package` to create a standalone app in `HTerminal-darwin-x64`.

-Note that `develop-app` still uses about 30% CPU; this seems to be caused by an incompatibility between webpack and electron.
+Note that `develop` still uses about 30% CPU; this seems to be caused by an incompatibility between webpack and electron.
 When you build a standalone app using `create-dist` the CPU usage for HTerminal is minimal.

 Troubleshooting
 ===============